Bitbucket Auto Deploy with Pipelines (CI/CD)

 Bitbucket Auto Deploy with Pipelines

-• User pushes changes to the Bitbucket Repository.
+• User pushes changes to the Bitbucket repository.

 • Bitbucket repository receives new changes.